mahyashah/RT-Cadmium_Building_PIR_Included/README.txt

-This folder contains the Building Controller model implemented in ECadmium For running this model, I had cadmium version 3, 29 June 2007 installed.
+This folder contains the Building Controller model implemented in ECadmium For running this model, cadmium was used which is also available in this repository.
 To download the whole cadmium environment run the following commad in your terminal by pressing "Ctrl+alt+t" after installing the required packages. cd CADMIUM/ git clone https://github.com/SimulationEverywhere/Cadmium-Simulation-Environment.git